WebAssembly/design/FutureFeatures.md

 ## Multiple Tables and Memories

-In the MVP, there can only be (at most one) default table/memory and there are only operators for accessing the default table/memory.
+The MVP limits modules to at most one memory and at most one table (the default ones) and there are only operators for accessing the default table and memory.

 After the MVP and after [GC reference types](GC.md) have been added, the default limitation can be relaxed so that any number of tables and memories could be